xmacex/fixed-filter-banking-crisis/README.md

 ;install https://github.com/xmacex/fixed-filter-banking-crisis
 ```

+To use the mod, enable it in the MODS menu, restart, and then find it in your usual parameters as *fx ffbc*.

 ## Ideas

 - [ ] The engine routing is kind of funny.
 Think about that
 - [ ] Could have some modes
+- [x] fx mod
 - [ ] crow interface
 - [ ] grid interface
 - [ ] arc interface?